Tuesday, September 24, 2024

 Architecture and Building called it, "a new venture, the success of which will lead many others in its wake."
 The article explained,

 Heretofore the Church, the first consideration in the parish life, has been supplemented by its parish school building.
-Now as a further center of parish activity to provide for the entertainment and physical welfare of all of its members there is added to the church group a creational building which offers to old and young all that the name implies.
+Now as a further center of parish activity to provide for the entertainment and physical welfare of all of its members there is added to the church group a recreational building which offers to old and young all that the name implies.

 The Auditorium.
 Architecture and Building, April 1923.